 When a University employee or unit receives cash, it is to be deposited promptly into the appropriate, authorized university cost center in accordance with this document.
 Retention of cash received from outside sources for use as petty cash or change-making purposes is prohibited.
-Use of university cash funds or cash receipts for cashing checks is prohibited.
+Use of university change funds or cash receipts for cashing checks is prohibited.

 Cash Custodian: A person having a fiduciary responsibility to receive, monitor, and safeguard cash received or maintained within the area for any purpose.
 Cash custodians must adhere to the same standards of accountability as fund custodians.

-Cash Handling Areas: Those areas or departments where cash is handled, through a change fund, and/or receipts.
+Cash Handling Areas: Those areas or departments where cash is handled, through a change fund, and/or cash receipts.

 Cash Receipts: Any cash received in checks and/or currency, for any purposes (i.e., revenues for goods, services, or events as fees, or as gifts).

 Cashier-Finance Office: The university unit responsible for receiving and securing cash deposits for the University until bank deposits are made.

 Change Fund: A fund established for the purpose of supporting a sales or service operation.
 The change fund is used to make change for direct purchases of goods or services or to support indirect services (such as copy machines and providing change for vending machines).
 See UHV Policy B-7, Change Funds.